Most Frequently asked Database Interview Questions and answers:

 - The view becomes irrelevant if we drop a table related to that view.

-- More memory is occupied when the view is created for large tables.
+- Much memory space is occupied when the view is created for large tables.

 Q #20) What do you understand by Functional dependency?

-Ans: A relation is said to be in Functional dependency when one attribute uniquely defines another attribute.
+Answer: A relation is said to be in functional dependency when one attribute uniquely defines another attribute.